-In this age of low interest rates, investing in a rental property might seem like a great way to make your money work for you.
+Investing in a rental property might seem like a great way to make your money work for you, and it can be.
 But if you ask any long-time landlord, they can give you plenty of horror stories they’ve experienced ranging from apartments getting trashed to tenants who don’t pay rent and are almost impossible to remove.

 My family has decades of experience owning and renting properties as a side business.
 Here are some of the best words of advice I can give you to avoid disaster based on what we went through.